progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--This commit is fine, and now Git has all the information it needs to determine where the issue was introduced.
 It tells you the SHA-1 of the first bad commit and show some of the commit information and which files were modified in that commit so you can figure out what happened that may have introduced this bug:-->

 Git checkt wieder den nächsten mittleren Commit aus und wir stellen fest, dass dieser in Ordnung ist.
 Ab jetzt hat Git alle notwendigen Informationen um festzustellen, in welchem Commit der Fehler eingebaut wurde.
 Git zeigt Dir dazu die SHA1 Prüfsumme des ersten fehlerhaften Commits an.
 Zusätzlich gibt es noch weitere Commit Informationen und welche Dateien in diesem Commit geändert wurden, an.
-Das sollte dir nun helfen, den Fehler näher zu bestimmen:
+Das sollte Dir nun helfen, den Fehler näher zu bestimmen:

 	$ git bisect good
 	b047b02ea83310a70fd603dc8cd7a6cd13d15c04 is first bad commit